carlspring/logback-configuration/README.md

 ** Resolve a log file
 ** Resolve the Logback configuration file
 ** Upload a Logback configuration file and reload it
-* A simple REST implementation (using Jersey) located in the logback-configuration-rest module
+* A simple REST implementation (using Jersey) located in the logback-configuration-rest module which provies a wrapper for the above-mentioned service.